-I love using fresh parsley in my homemade chicken stock, but I don’t always time it perfectly to make on CSA or Farmer’s Market day.
+I love using fresh parsley while making homemade chicken stock, but I don’t always time it perfectly to make on CSA or Farmer’s Market day.

 And the cilantro has been fun to have for homemade fresh salsa or even canned salsa, as well as sprinkling on guacamole and including in our family’s new standby black bean spread from Real Food…Real Easy! (link no longer available) – but all those things can’t always be made in a few days.

 I’ve found that fresh herbs stay quite hearty and crisp simply in a plastic bag for a few days in the crisper, but anything longer than that needs some intervention.